cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 error by the unpacker and abort the unpacking.
-Alternatively, the unpacker MAY provide the special value `1112(undefined)` (the simple value >undefined< as per {{Section 5.7 of -bis}}, enclosed in the tag 1112) to the application and leave the error handling to the application.
+Alternatively, the unpacker MAY provide the special value `1112(undefined)` (the simple value >undefined< as per {{Section 5.7 of RFC8949@-bis}}, enclosed in the tag 1112) to the application and leave the error handling to the application.
 An unpacker SHOULD document which of these two alternatives has been chosen.